RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/technical_overview.md

     - OpenAPI-specification
     - client-module (javascript module)

-However, it also possible to combine all components into one file (except the client-module).
+However, it also possible to combine all components into one file (except the OpenAPI spec and the client-module).

 In addition, there can be separate javascript modules, that be referenced by specific components: